 I’m going to be evaluating each drink on four dimensions before declaring an overall winner.
 Each factor will also be weighted a little differently, with the order of importance (from most to least) being: flavor, value, mouthfeel, then design/coolness.

 Red Bull’s flavor is hard for me to describe, but I found a variety of descriptions online: “Flintstone vitamins”, “bad pink bubblegum”, “delicious energizing battery acid”, and the even more colorful “lemon that has been sexually assaulted by cough syrup” and “old flat Mountain Dew filtered through a well-used bowling shoe”.

-As it turns out, 3 of the other 4 brands I bought were Red Bull copycats, and similar in flavor.
-Ultra was the best, in fact slightly better than sugar free Red Bull (though slightly more sweet).
-Hell and 365 Essential, on the other hand, were too sweet for me, and had an added syrupy honey flavor (especially strong for Hell) that I thought was nasty.
+As it turns out, three of the other four brands I bought were Red Bull copycats, and similar in flavor.
+Ultra was the best, in fact slightly better than sugar-free Red Bull (though slightly sweeter).
+Hell and 365 Essential, on the other hand, were too sweet for me and had an added syrupy honey flavor (especially strong for Hell) that I thought was nasty.

 Guarana was the one drink doing something different.
 I’m assuming its taste is based on the guarana plant.
 The result is a somewhat sour, fermented, and vegetable rooty flavor.
 Guarana definitely got more of a reaction from me than any of the others, and although the taste wasn’t for me, I can imagine other people digging it.

 Smoothness: Ultra was an especially smooth drink, not hard on the throat, but the difference wasn’t too large.
 Most of these drinks have a mild fizziness that feels like a soda gone a bit flat.
 Guarana was more carbonated, and a little harsher.